-Thus, here the alternatives that are part of the smaller bottom sets receive the lower scores, while for the Monotonic Simple Plurality Class the alternatives in the smaller top sets receive the higher scores.
-We again obtain a single most canonical rule for this class.
+Thus, the alternatives that are part of the smaller bottom set receive the lower scores, while for the Monotonic Simple Plurality Class the alternatives in the smaller top set receive the higher scores.
+We again identify a single most canonical rule for this class.